+As in what the NSA fears the most.
 Apologies for the daft name.
 It’s meant to be more of a description than a name.
 And actually there are two.
 They are somewhat proof of concepts, but demonstrate the achievable simplicity of an entropy source based just on a Zener diode and a single resistor.
-They are dangerous because they can provide anyone with a reliable, unlimited and tamper proof source of entropy for cryptography.
+Just like our quantum entropy source on a breadboard.
+They are “dangerous” because they can provide anyone with a reliable, unlimited and tamper proof source of entropy for cryptography.
 That is potentially dangerous for authoritarianism.

 The reasoning behind the 100us/div setting is that this will replicate a typical Arduino Uno sampling at ~10kSa/s.
 That’s equivalent to one sample per division.
 The BNC connector enables the box to be plugged directly into an oscilloscope.
 The noise level is at ~1.1Vpp.

-And the other one featuring a 2N7000 FET transistor voltage follower to reinforce the entropy signal…
+And the other one featuring a 2N7000 MOSFET transistor voltage follower to buffer the entropy signal…